-As at 31 December 2021, the Judicial Council has complied with the Code of Practice for the Governance of State Bodies insofar as it is compatible with the independence of the judiciary in Ireland with the following exceptions:
+As at 31 December 2022, the Judicial Council has complied with the requirements of the Code of Practice for the Governance of State Bodies, as published by the Department of Public Expenditure, National Development Plan Delivery and Reform in August 2016, insofar as it is compatible with the independence of the judiciary in Ireland with the following exceptions, arising from which it intends to:

-- 1. An Audit and Risk Committee has not yet been established by the Judicial Council.
-This will be done during the next accounting year. - 2.
-The Board will undertake an assessment of its effectiveness as recommended by the Code as a matter of good practice during 2023.
+1. Establish an Audit and Risk Committee.
+This will be done during the next accounting year.

+2. Undertake an assessment of its Board's effectiveness as recommended by the Code as a matter of good practice during 2023.